 The denominator of the turnover KPI is based on our consolidated net turnover in accordance with IAS 1.82(a).
-For further details on our accounting policies regarding our consolidated net turnover, cf. the Annual Report 2022, Annex no.1 Consolidated Financial Statements.
+For further details on our accounting policies regarding our consolidated net turnover, cf. the Annual Report 2023, Annex no.1 Consolidated Financial Statements.

-The numerator of the turnover KPI is defined as the net turnover derived from products and services associated with Taxonomy-eligible economic activities, i.e.
+The numerator of the turnover KPI is defined as the net turnover derived from products and services associated with Taxonomyeligible economic activities, i.e.

-Activity 4.14 "Transmission and distribution networks for renewable and low-carbon gases generates net turnover from the sale of our gas transmission services.
+Activity 4.14 "Transmission and distribution networks from the sale of our gas transmission services.